prasadj2003/react-portfolio/README.md

 &nbsp;

- :memo: **Note:** this website has not been deployed yet 😅 as I am struggling with deployment 😠.
-If anyone can help me out please feel free to contact.
+ :memo: **Note:** this website has not been deployed yet but will be deployed in future as a plugin used in building app requires GreenSock membership😅